az16/thermal-comfort-classification/README.md

 * __wrist-temp__: min and max from data
 * __ambient-temp__: min and max from data
 * __relative-humidity__: data already in [0, 1]

+Data cleaning: outlier removal based on interquartil range, filtering of lines with missing values